mihirchronicles/mihirchronicles.github.io/content/bookshelf/being-logical.md

 * To produce true conclusions (science).
 * To persuade people using story-telling (art).

-### Part Four—The Sources of Illogical Thinking
+### Part Four-The Sources of Illogical Thinking
 This section talks about attitude that must be avoided for any irrational thinking.
 Emotions or perception can influence reasoning or negatively affect reasoning when an objective goal is to search for truth.

-### Part Five—The Principal Forms of Illogical Thinking
+### Part Five-The Principal Forms of Illogical Thinking
 This section lists logical fallacies.
 There are two categories of logical fallacies, the formal and the informal logical fallacy.

 * Formal logical fallacies are mistakes that involve the “form” or “structure” of the argument.